 No Issue Concerns/Comments Response as Addressed during the Meeting Recommendation Is acquisition of a section of Uhuru park still included in the project design.
 Indicated that the project design document had not been availed which inhibited their ability to make informed contributions.
-He enquired on more project details Enquired on how the design of the expressway will avoid causing distractions to businesses and people as the construction is on-going The expressway will be constructed between the existing roads hence it will not include acquisition of Uhuru park in its design.
-The project is still at conceptualization stage what is available if the preliminary design which lacks finer details.
-The detailed design is currently under preparation and will be availed to the public once it is ready The expressway is designed to be constructed at the median of the road meaning that all other operations will still be on going on the existing road.
-Additionally the contractors supplies will be transported at night when there is less activity on going on the existing Enquired on whether the design had considered people who were blind or had disability as well as people who needed to move their livestock from one place to another Enquired on whether there was an exit route to town Enquired on the design around the wetlands roundabout as it was closed road The design will factor in the needs of people living with disability and provide appropriate utilities such as ramps to aid in their transportation.
+He enquired on more project details Enquired on how the design of the expressway will avoid causing distractions to businesses and people as the construction is on-going The expressway will be constructed between Enquired on whether the design had considered people who were blind or had disability as well as people who needed to move their livestock from one place to another Enquired on whether there was an exit route to town Enquired on the design around the wetlands roundabout as it was closed road The design will factor in the needs of people living with disability and provide appropriate utilities such as ramps to aid in their transportation.
 Livestock keepers will also be factored in in the design stage.
 There will be 10 exits to enter into cities and towns Kenha is aware of the issue and relevant departments are working on it Enquired on a previous letter that she had sent to Kenha over the issue of the roundabout which had since not been responded to Enquired on the accessibility of the final detailed design Enquired on whether there would be a lane for breakdown services There is a disclosure framework for all projects whereby all project details are made public.
 The contractor is mandated to also take care of breakdowns on the expressway.
 He will sign a contract with a breakdown company to offer their services.
-2 Project Phase Enquired on whether the project was a proposed project or it was on its implementation stage Previous studies had been done from JKIA to James Gichuru.The ESIA was done and a license given but due to the tweaks in the design,another ESIA had to be done to capture the views of the people in regards to Tolling For future engagements, CRBC should disclose in a form that is understandable and meaningful to the affected communities about the purpose, nature, and scale of the project; the duration of proposed project activities; any risks to and potential impacts
+2 Project Phase Enquired on whether the project was a proposed project or it was on its implementation stage For future engagements, CRBC should disclose in a form that is understandable and meaningful to the affected communities about the purpose, nature, and scale of the project; the duration of proposed project activities; any risks to and potential impacts